 With more inclusivity, more people will have access to financial services.
 According to a World Bank report, there are two billion unbanked adults worldwide.
 In this context, unbanked means a lack of financial access and exclusion from formal financial systems – not even access to bank accounts.

 Part of the reason why globalization became resented was that financially vulnerable segments of society, such as unbanked households and small businesses, were forgotten in the middle of international trade and free movement.
 Through FinTech and its innovations, financial services will be spread to those who need it most.

 FinTech has many advantages.
 For starters, it simplifies financial services.
 Many platforms and services can be accessed via apps and smartphones, making transactions easy and quick from start to finish.
-FinTech has also created significant modernizations in the business world; we now have easier access to innovations like cashless payments and peer-to-peer (P2P) financing.
+FinTech has also created significant modernizations in the business world; we now have easier access to innovations like cashless payments and debt investment/digital financing.
 Most FinTech platforms are also online-based.
 People in remote areas, very likely unbanked, can access FinTech products so long as they can access the Internet.
 Financial innovations are often more affordable and in a world rife with smartphones and Wi-Fi, more people will naturally be included into financial systems.

 Some important inroads developed by FinTech include: